Chapter 17.64

 4. On the date a request for final reading of water and power meters is made to the applicable utility.

 B. Discontinuance of a Nonconforming Use.
-If a conforming use has replaced a nonconforming use, or if the nonconforming use of a building, structure or site ceases for a period of six months or more, as described in subsection (A) of this section, the planning and community development director shall deem the nonconforming use discontinued, and the building, structure or land area shall be occupied only by uses conforming to the regulations for the zone in which it is located.
-If a nonconforming use has ceased, but the owner is marketing the property continually and actively for sale or lease, the planning and community development director may allow the lawful nonconforming status to continue for up to 18 additional months.
-The director’s determination shall be an interpretation, subject to appeal to the planning commission.
-Following an evidentiary hearing, the planning commission decision will be final, unless called up by the city council under LCMC 17.76.040(B).
+If a conforming use has replaced a nonconforming use, or if the nonconforming use of a building, structure or site ceases for a period of six months or more, as described in subsection (A) of this section, the director shall deem the nonconforming use discontinued, and the building, structure or land area shall be occupied only by uses conforming to the regulations for the zone in which it is located.
+If a nonconforming use has ceased, but the owner is marketing the property continually and actively for sale or lease, the director may allow the lawful nonconforming status to continue for up to 18 additional months.
+This is a director’s interpretation, processed as set forth in LCMC 17.77.080.

 C. Alteration of a Nonconforming Use.
 No building, structure, or land area devoted to or accessory to a nonconforming use may be used, moved or expanded unless the movement or expansion reduces nonconformity.
 Alteration of a nonconforming residential use shall not change the number of dwelling units, if the change would increase nonconformity.

 D. Change of Nonconforming Use.
-The planning commission may approve an application for conversion to another nonconforming use in accordance with the provisions of LCMC 17.76.010, if, on the basis of the application and the evidence submitted, it finds the proposed use is suitable to the site and location and will not have greater adverse effect on the neighborhood or community than the previous use with regard to traffic, parking demand, hours of operation, noise, dust, and customer and/or residential activity.
-The commission may place conditions on the new nonconforming use to ensure compatibility and maximize conformance to current regulations.
+Through a Type III procedure as set forth in LCMC 17.76.050, a request for conversion to another nonconforming use may be approved if the review authority finds that, on the basis of the evidence submitted, the proposed use is suitable to the site and location and will not have greater adverse effect on the neighborhood or community than the previous use with regard to traffic, parking demand, hours of operation, noise, dust, and customer and/or residential activity.
+The review authority may place conditions on the new nonconforming use to ensure compatibility and maximize conformance to current regulations.
 (Ord.
+2020-15 § 17; Ord.
 2011-03 § 4)

 Any modification of a nonconforming use, site or structure that according to this chapter requires city approval shall not be initiated before such approval is obtained.
-Failure to obtain an approval required by this chapter is a violation punishable as a class A violation under Chapter 1.16 LCMC, with each day the property is used in violation of this section considered a separate infraction.
+Failure to obtain an approval required by this chapter is a violation punishable as a Class B violation under Chapter 1.16 LCMC, with each day the property is used in violation of this section considered a separate violation.
 Notice provisions of LCMC 17.84.020(B) shall not apply in any enforcement of violation of this chapter, and the city may at its option proceed to file a complaint or take other remedial action as provided in Chapter 17.84 LCMC without prior notice of violation to the property owner or any opportunity to correct.
 (Ord.
-2011-03 § 4)
+2022-25 § 63; Ord.
+2015-10 §§ 5, 6; Ord.
+2011-03 § 4.
+Formerly 17.64.060)